Salary Talk: Ayushmann Khurrana's Remuneration Gets Hiked By 500%; This Is How Much He Will Charge!

 "The fact that he can rake in double figures on an opening day is probably the reason he has decided to hike his remuneration.
 He is working very hard, choosing films with care and now with his success ratio, he has been flooded with more offers.
 Apparently, he has upped his fees from Rs.
 2 crores to Rs.
 10 crores - which is a whopping 500 percent hike," adds the source.

-Ayushmann will be seen next in Bala.
+Ayushmann will be next seen in Bala.
 The film is all set to hit the theatres on November 7, 2019.